iceTo1/DIY-MP3-Player-w-ESP32/README.md

 ## 📖 How to Use
 1. Insert `.wav` files into your SD card (16-bit PCM, 44.1kHz).
+   [The SD Card must be in FAT format]
-2. Connect all components as shown in the diagram.
+3. Connect all components as shown in the diagram.
-3. Flash `src/main.ino` to your ESP32 board.
+4. Flash `/esp__player.ino` to your ESP32 board.
-4. Use the buttons or touchscreen to control playback.
+5. Use the buttons or touchscreen to control playback.

 ## 📸 Demo
 [https://youtube.com/shorts/073RuDuK8ok?feature=share](https://youtube.com/shorts/073RuDuK8ok?feature=share)